Moeplhausen/dieprecords/readme.md

-# Diepreords
+# Dieprecords
-This was a quick&dirty attempt to build a website to handle highscores for diep.io.
+This was a quick & dirty attempt to build a website to handle highscores for http://diep.io.

 ## Demosite (for now)
 [Demo](https://dieprecords.moepl.eu/)

 ## Server Requirements
-* laravel and it's needed dependencies
+* laravel and its needed dependencies
 * composer
 * nodejs
 * gulp